mcclure/emily/doc/tutorial.md

 ## Everything is a function

-Something you might have noticed: Both passing an argument to a function, and looking up a key on an object, is done by writing one after the other.
+Something you might have noticed: Passing an argument to a function and looking up a key on an object are both done by writing one after the other.
 What is the difference between a function and an object?

 The answer is: Objects **are** functions.
 A function in Emily is a map from one value to another (which maybe has some sort of side-effect when it evaluates).
 Objects are one way of mapping things, closures (code functions made with `^`) are another, but the language doesn't know the difference between them and doesn't care.
 You can interchange objects and functions.
 For example an object can inherit from a function: